 2. She takes a long time to fall asleep at bedtime or doesn’t seem tired.

 When my daughter was about four, she would go to bed at night without a fight, but she couldn’t fall asleep for the longest time.
 She would stay up singing and telling herself stories.
-This was cute for the first few evenings but then became a bit annoying (OMG, PLEASE GO TO SLEEP!).
+This was cute for the first few evenings but became annoying (OMG, PLEASE GO TO SLEEP!).
 After I transitioned her to quiet time, she was out like a light at bedtime.
 And all was right with the world.

 3. He can skip his nap and not turn into a terrorist.